 When someone is accused of campus sexual assault, law enforcement officers often conduct criminal/civil investigations at the same time as school investigations.
 According to federal law, universities and colleges that receive federal funding are legally obligated to address sexual assault incidences under the terms of Title IX (“Title 9”) of the Education Amendments of 1972.
 K – 12 schools have the same obligation under Title VII.
 This means someone accused of a campus rape could face both legal and disciplinary consequences.

 For several reasons, campus investigations into school rape accusations (as well as accusations of sexual harassment and discrimination) sometimes take place confidentially, and legal charges don’t come into play.
 Recently, the U.S. Department of Education released a 2017 Interim Guidance document to provide additional descriptions of how the department expects schools to proceed when someone makes school rape accusations.

 Because campus sexual assault and Title IX complaints can become complicated, those accused often consider seeking the advice of a sex crimes attorney early in the process to support a strong defense.
 A lot can happen between the initial accusation and the time of an administrative hearing or trial.
-Sex crimes attorneys at Berry Law Firm have extensive experience assisting with this type of sexual assault case.
+Sex crimes attorneys at Berry Law have extensive experience assisting with this type of sexual assault case.
 We are available to listen to your story.

 But first, you might want to understand Title IX complaints and their implications for those who are accused.

 Title IX is a federal civil rights law under the Education Amendments of 1972, which prohibits discrimination based on sex in any educational program or activity that receives federal funding (most schools and colleges, but also museums and libraries, and some other programs).

 The section of the amendments applicable to campus rape accusations is brief, but powerful: